Policies on Release and Distribution of Institutional Data

 III.
 Commercial and Regulatory Surveys

 Wellesley responds to many institutional surveys conducted by external organizations.
 This information is in the public domain after it has been released.
-Some of these are mandatory surveys from regulatory bodies, such as Integrated Postsecondary Education Data System (IPEDS), National Collegiate Athletic Association (NCAA), and the New England Association for Schools and Colleges (NEASC).
+Some of these are mandatory surveys from regulatory bodies, such as Integrated Postsecondary Education Data System (IPEDS), National Collegiate Athletic Association (NCAA), and the New England Commission of Higher Education (NECHE).
 Many other surveys come from commercial organizations, such as publishers of guidebooks and journals.
 While not mandatory, the College completes many of the latter to ensure that Wellesley is described accurately in publications.
 Some of these surveys are college-wide and require information from many areas within the college while others seek information from a single office or department.

 IV.
 College Documents

 Many groups at Wellesley produce reports on various aspects of the College.
 OIR produces the Factbook and has completed several projects that produced reports.
-Other offices, college task forces, committees and other consortia (other than HEDS and COFHE) also produce reports.
-Reports containing data from COFHE and HEDS are not generally available, but can be distributed to policy-makers.
+Other offices, college task forces, committees and other consortia (other than COFHE) also produce reports.
+Reports containing data from COFHE are not generally available, but can be distributed to policy-makers.

-Access to Wellesley College data for original research that may lead to publication must be negotiated in advance with the Office of the Dean of the College.
+Access to Wellesley College data for original research that may lead to publication must be negotiated in advance with the Office of the Provost.